tripsplitbuild/Trip-Split-Backend/TripSplitDocs.md

   * ### https://tripsplitbackend.herokuapp.com/trips

 * a **GET** request to get trips by trip id.
 The response from the server will be different as it contains a data to show the array of tripMembers and an array of expenses in that trip.
-It will contain null values if no members or expenses are made but if it contains all the data it should look something like:
+A response with that contains all the data fully populated returns the following:

 ```
 {